uel3/nf-UnO/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

-Download the pipeine nad test it on minimal dataset with a single command:
+First, download the pipeine and test it on minimal dataset with a single command:

 ```console
 nextflow run uel3/uno -profile conda,test --outdir <OUTDIR>